Sector Specialist Or A Generalist Business Broker To Sell A Business?

 There are numerous advantages to using a sector specialist.
 For one, they know what buyers in the industry are looking for and can advise you on what you need to change in your business to make it more attractive to these buyers.

-Secondly, they know the buyer objections and hurdles i.e. they know what excuses (and tactics) buyers in your industry use to negotiate the price down.
+Secondly, they know the buyer objections and hurdles i.e. they know what excuses (and tactics) buyers in your industry typically use to negotiate the price down.
 These excuses and tactics vary widely from industry to industry and it helps to have a broker on your side who knows the games buyers in your industry play.

 The typical buyer is a well funded firm (or individual) and they tend to have a lot of expert advice on tap.
 The information gap between buyers and sellers is absolutely mind boggling and it puts sellers at a severe disadvantage.
 Having a sector specialist broker on your side evens the playing field.

 Sector specialist brokers have high quality buyer lists.
 Here's how: For every business the broker has put on the market in the past he has had several buyers express interest but who did not go on to be the winning bidders.
-Brokers collect these names and a sector specialist will typically have a lot of names of buyers looking for businesses specifically in your sector.
-(Bear in mind that such focused buyers tend to be strategic buyers who can afford to pay well and can justify a higher price.)
+Brokers collect these names.
+The names a sector specialist collected will, naturally, be of buyers looking for businesses specifically in your sector.

 Having a high quality list has other benefits.
 It helps with confidentiality as the broker does not need to do a lot of marketing of the opportunity and can contact buyers directly instead.
-It also reduces the time to deal completion as there's no marketing delay waiting for prospective buyers to find the ad and get in touch.
+It also reduces the time to deal completion as there's no marketing delay waiting for prospective business buyers to find the ad and get in touch.